iredmail/iRedAPD/INSTALL.md

 * `iRedMail`: All iRedMail versions should work as expected.
 * `Python` >= 2.4: core programming language.
+* `SQLAlchemy` >= 0.9: The Python SQL Toolkit and Object Relational Mapper. iRedAPD just uses its sql connection pool, not ORM.
 * `Python-LDAP` >= 2.3.7: API to access LDAP directory servers from Python programs.
 Required by OpenLDAP backend.
 * `Python-MySQLdb` >= 1.2.2: Python DB API interface for MySQL database.
-Required by MySQL backend.
+  Required by OpenLDAP and MySQL backend.
 * `psycopg2` >= 2.4: Python DB API interface for PostgreSQL database.
   Required by PostgreSQL backend.

 # Install iRedAPD